 Next we will Copy/paste the 2 LCXXL Folders into Live’s now Unhidden MIDI Remote Scripts Folder

-Enabling the Launch Control XXL Script in Ableton Live’s Control Surfaces
+Then we’ll properly Enable the Launch Control XXL Script in Ableton Live’s Preferences–>Control Surfaces

 Turning on and Using the LCXXL Script